Is Your Medical Aid Sufficient Health Cover?

 - You exceed your medical aid’s limit on managed care relating to illnesses such as asthma, cancer, etc.

-- You elect to undergo certain procedures or buy certain medicines that your medical scheme has nominated as being “self payment” items, for which the medical aid member will have to pay a percentage
+- Maybe you elect to undergo certain procedures or buy certain medicines that your medical scheme has nominated as being “self payment” items, for which the medical aid member will have to pay a percentage

 - You have cancer.
 In most cases there is a wide diversion between what the medical aid can offer in terms of PMBs and the amount charged for treatment

-- You require replacement body parts e.g. hip and kneed replacements, heart transplants or medical equipment such as wheelchairs.
+- Perhaps you require replacement body parts e.g. hip and kneed replacements, heart transplants or medical equipment such as wheelchairs.
 You then find that your medical aid can’t pay for the best

-- You need an organ transplant and discover that your medical aid won’t pay for it as it is not included in your scheme
+- Or say you need an organ transplant and discover that your medical aid won’t pay for it as it is not included in your scheme

 - You need lengthy rehabilitation and find out that your medical scheme does not pay for it, or pays for it only partially